“Bernie’s Game” – Terry Lovell

 They never did, of course, and that’s what makes this book so entertaining – at least for the first two-thirds.
 Apolitical Formula One fans will find the meatiest passage on Eccletone’s ownership of Brabham in the 1970s and ’80s.

-Not least of which the wrangling over Gordon Murray’s inspired BT46B ‘fan car’ and the various wheezes they employed in the early 1980s to ensure their competitivity – hydraulic suspension, running underweight, dodgy fuel etc!
+Not least of which the wrangling over Gordon Murray’s inspired BT46B ‘fan car’ and the various schemes they employed in the early 1980s to ensure their competitivity – hydraulic suspension, running underweight and so on.

-Perhaps appropriately as the book unfolds we learn less and less about Formula One the sport and more and more about Formula One the business – to the point that I found the later passages quite indigestible on first reading.
+As the book unfolds we learn less and less about Formula 1 the sport and more and more about Formula 1 the business – to the point that I found the later passages quite indigestible on first reading.

 The early rumblings of the GPWC, failed stock market flotation of F1 and sale to the KirchGruppe illuminate many recent controversies but those with no appetite for the ‘other side’ of Formula One may to better to leave this on the shelf.